Whip It (Devo song): Covers and media use

 It has also been featured in a notable television advertisement for the Swiffer brand, in which Devo performed.
 They agreed to perform the song for the commercial because they found it to be absurd.
 Mothersbaugh stated that performing in the commercial "is coming full circle, to be commenting on a conspicuous, consumptive culture ... and to be fed into the hopper and spit back out the other side".

-Credits and personnel
+The song was briefly sung in the season 2 episode 2 of Muppets Tonight.

+Personnel

 Credits adapted from Pioneers Who Got Scalped: The Anthology CD liner notes, except where noted.